Raqeeb27/ShadowCrypt/README.md

 * 🔗 [Read the Full Paper Here](https://doi.org/10.1109/ACCESS.2023.3309879)

-## **⭐ Key Concept**
+## **⭐ Underlying Concept**

-**The main idea**: _Most ransomware does not target system files like `.exe` or `.dll`, or system file directories (e.g., `Program Files`, `Windows`)._ By camouflaging files with these types of extensions and hiding them in system file directories, we can safeguard valuable data from ransomware attacks in a cost-effective manner.
+This project leverages a key observation about ransomware behavior: it often avoids targeting system files (like `.exe` or `.dll`) and their directories (e.g., `Program Files`, `Windows`).
+The core idea, inspired by the original work, is to protect valuable data cost-effectively by camouflaging files with system-like extensions and hiding them within system file directories.

-To solve usability challenges, we use Windows shortcut files (a.k.a. link files) to provide seamless access to hidden files.
+To maintain ease of access to these hidden files, this project utilizes Windows shortcut files (also known as link files), providing a seamless way for users to open and manage their protected data.

 ## Table of Contents